matchyc/mysteryann/README.md

 **Please Note:**
 - This codebase is only intended for use in the [NIPS 2023 Big-ANN Competition](https://big-ann-benchmarks.com/neurips23.html).
 <!-- It also serves as the codebase for our **upcoming research paper**.
 Therefore, the code in this repository may undergo changes and enhancements as we refine our approach.-->
- **Our research paper is approaching preprint**, so we kindly say that **this repository or idea does not support academic purposes temporarily**.
+ **Our research paper is submitted**, so we kindly say that **this repository or idea does not support academic purposes temporarily**.
 We appreciate your understanding.
  I plan to provide a tidy library in the near future.

 **Repository Organization:**